This article has links to products and services we love, which we may make commission from.

 Drive through the River Deeside stopping at Braemar, the jewel of the Cairngorms, and Balmoral Castle, if you are a fan of the Royal Family.

-After settling into your accommodation, enjoy dinner in the city then a few drinks or a movie at Belmont Filmhouse.
+After settling into your accommodation in Aberdeen, enjoy dinner in the city then a few drinks or a movie at Belmont Filmhouse.

 Wake up early, chase the art through the city using our Nuart mural trail.